-I am currently research associate and engineer at INRIA Paris, and IfaDo, Germany (PI: Dr. Habil.
-D. Drasdo).
+I am currently research associate and engineer at INRIA Paris.

 Interested in numerical models and new conceptual ideas, applications from industry to medicine.
-I develop software applications in C++/python.
-The models that I have developed so far address granular matter dynamics (powders and grains), (bio-) fluids and cellular tissues.
+The software and models that I have developed so far address granular matter dynamics (powders and grains), (bio-) fluids and cellular tissues.

-• Growing spheroids from one cell with high resolution model, see Research
+• Simulation growing spheroid on micro-carrier with high resolution model, see Research

-• Regeneration of hepatocytes in a liver lobule blood vessel network simulated with high resolution model
+• Simulation Regeneration of hepatocytes in a liver lobule blood vessel network simulated with high resolution model

 • Impact of high velocity fluid beam with ceramic material, damage prediction (SPH + peridynamics)